rangsarid/BADS7105/Homework 06/README.md

 Cluster 0 : Active/norm customer
 - Busket size small to meduim.
 - Spending ever 3 months.
-- Have long been a customer more than one year since first times shop.
+- Have long been a customer more than one year since first times shop.</br>
 Cluster 1 : Churn/One Time Purchase
 - less spending power.
 - Spend only one time.
-- Not active for over 1 year.
+- Not active for over 1 year.</br>
 Cluster 2 : Premuim Customer (VIP)
 - spend every week.
 - Ticket Size bigger than other.